ptsande/EarthquakesVisualizedJSLeaflet/README.md

-# HW17leaflet
-Creating a web visualization using Leaflet and data from the USGS
+Creating a web visualization to explore recent earthquakes.
+This project uses Leaflet and data from the USGS GeoJSON feed.